 - Description of your set-up (e.g. powering, connected hardware, used SD-Card)

-We are not 'SBC Whisperers' or mind-readers!
-We need logs to work with, that's why 'armbianmonitor -u' was developed.
-If your board refuses to boot with a freshly prepared Image from our download page, please read again 'SD card and power supply' and 'Getting started'.
-Chances are high that this is a related to SD card and or insufficient powering!
-If your board refuses to boot after upgrade, try to provide at least a bootlog from serial console.
-USB-UART bridges aren't that pricey ( < 2USD shipped from Ebay/Aliexpress) and worth every cent when you work with SBCs.
+armbianmonitor -u was developed.
+If your board refuses to boot with a freshly prepared image from our download page, please read 'SD card and power supply' and 'Getting started' again.
+Chances are high that this is related to SD card and/or insufficient powering!
+If your board refuses to boot after upgrade try to provide a bootlog from serial console at least.
+USB-UART bridges are not that pricey ( <2 USD shipped from eBay/Aliexpress) and worth every cent when you work with SBCs.

 A section for more experienced users.
 For example for SoCs where Armbian support is currently not mature enough for full support, questions related to the build framework and 'Board Bring Up' for new boards we might consider supporting in the future.
-We can't provide the same level of support for WIP (work in process) SoCs cause kernels for those boards are simply not ready yet.
+We cannot provide the same level of support for WIP (work in process) SoCs cause kernels for those boards are simply not ready yet.
 Board Bring Up is mostly for experienced users which want to contribute in support for new boards/SoCs, a *please support random board* without any rational and no interest in contribution for such a support will simply be ignored.
-If you just want to point us to a new interesting board our water-cooler (General chit chat) is the right place for it.
+If you just want to point us to a new interesting board our water-cooler (Off-Topic) is the right place for it.